Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 - Lots of other minor things that didn’t take up a ton of time but added up…

 To make a long story short, we were busy.
-And more than a year later our home is still not perfectly unpacked.
+And it took more than a year to get our new home unpacked and set up.

-Family time took a hit, blog time suffered, the consulting business I wanted to start had to be put on hold and will finally be launching next week, work quality at my job suffered a bit because of how busy we were, and my diet took a hit because I couldn’t plan meals.
+Family time took a hit, blog time suffered, the consulting business I wanted to start had to be put on hold, work quality at my job suffered a bit because of how busy we were, and my diet took a hit because I couldn’t plan meals.

 Basically, every part of life was affected by how busy we were and how much time it took over the past few months.